 Chemical Labeling

 Isotopically labeled standards for proteomic measurements can be prepared chemically.
 This can be achieved at the peptide or protein level by solid phase synthesis or recombinant gene expression, respectively.
 To aid the synthesis of stable isotope-labeled peptides, CIL offers an array of protected amino acids and preloaded resins.
-For the expression of stable isotope-labeled proteins, we offer media as well as cell-free protein expression reagents and kits from CellFree Sciences.
-CIL also offers select full-length proteins (e.g., CRP, ubiquitin) for use in bottom-up LC-MS experiments.
-The synthesis/expression products are briefly described and referenced on their associated page.
+For the expression of stable isotope-labeled proteins, we offer media as well as cell-free protein expression reagents and kits from CellFree Sciences Co., Ltd. CIL also offers select stable isotope-labeled peptides (e.g., oxidized and reduced glutathione) and full-length proteins (e.g., C-reactive protein or CRP) for use in bottom-up LC-MS experiments.
+The synthesis/expression products are described and referenced on their associated pages.

 Peptide Synthesis